jduffield65/coppafish/docs/pipeline/omp.md

 \tilde{\chi}_s = \underset{r}{\mathrm{median}}(\max_c|\zeta_{s_{rc}}|)
 $$

-??? note "Why absolute pixel color is used"
+??? question "Why is absolute pixel color is used?"

     We use $|\pmb{\zeta}_s|$ because we are also interested in whether a pixel has a negative gene coefficient.
 We expect a negative coefficient in an annulus around a spot, as shown in the